 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Lifeline Foods's score of 6 is lower than 66% of the industry.
+Lifeline Foods's score of 21 is higher than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Lifeline Foods, headquartered in the United States, has not publicly disclosed specific carbon emissions data for the most recent year.
-However, the company has made significant climate commitments aimed at reducing its greenhouse gas emissions.
-Lifeline Foods is committed to achieving a 42% reduction in Scope 1 and Scope 2 emissions by 2030, using 2022 as the baseline year.
-This target has been validated by the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. In addition to its Scope 1 and Scope 2 targets, Lifeline Foods plans to measure and reduce its Scope 3 emissions, which encompass indirect emissions from its value chain.
-These commitments reflect the company's proactive approach to addressing climate change and its dedication to sustainable practices within the food production sector.
+Lifeline Foods, headquartered in the United States, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
+Although specific emissions data for the most recent year is not available, the company has established a target to reduce its Scope 1 and Scope 2 emissions by 42% by the year 2030, using 2022 as the baseline year.
+This target has been validated through the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. In addition to its focus on direct emissions (Scope 1) and indirect emissions from energy consumption (Scope 2), Lifeline Foods is also committed to measuring and reducing its Scope 3 emissions, which encompass the broader supply chain impacts.
+This comprehensive approach reflects the company's dedication to sustainability within the food production sector.
+As a small to medium-sized enterprise, Lifeline Foods is actively engaging in climate action, demonstrating its commitment to environmental responsibility and contributing to the global effort against climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Lifeline Foods is committed to some reduction initiatives we track.
+Lifeline Foods is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.